Russian wine: History

 Wild grape vines have grown around the Caspian, Black and Azov seas for thousands of years with evidence of viticulture and cultivation for trade with the Ancient Greeks found along the shores of the Black Sea at Phanagoria and Gorgippia.
 It is claimed that the Black Sea area is the world's oldest wine region.

 The founder of modern commercial wine-making in Russia was Prince Lev Golitsyn (1845-1915), who established the first Russian factory of champagne wines at his Crimean estate of Novyi Svet.

 After the Russian Revolution of 1917 the French wine-savvy professionals fled Russia, but the industry was gradually reestablished, starting from 1920.
 According to Denis Puzyrev, before the 1917 Revolution wine was drunk in Russia only by the aristocracy, a situation that only changed under Soviet rule.
 The wine industry experienced a rebound in the 1940s and 1950s during the Soviet era until the domestic reforms pushed by Mikhail Gorbachev in 1985 as part of his campaign against alcoholism.
 After the fall of the Soviet Union, the transition to a market economy with the privatization of land saw many of the area's prime vineyard spaces being utilized for other purposes.
 By 2000 the entire Russian Federation had only 72,000 ha under cultivation, less than half the total area used in the early 1980s.

 Semi-sweet and sweet wines account for 80% of the Russian market, a share exceeding 90% in the economy segment.
 Since 2006, Russian wineries have adopted European techniques and standards.
 The Abrau-Durso winery is considered the flagship of the new wine industry.

-In 2018 and 2019 several Russian wines were rated by Robert Parker of The Wine Advocate and scored between 80 to 97 points.
+In 2018 and 2019 several Russian wines were rated by Robert Parker of The Wine Advocate and scored between 80 and 97 points.

 In 2020 Fanagoria Blanc de Blancs Brut, a 2017 wine from the Fanagoria Estate Winery in Fanagoria on the Taman Peninsula, was awarded a gold medal at the "Chardonnay du Monde" ("Chardonnay of the World") international tasting competition.

+Since 2020, wine has almost doubled in price, due to an increase in excise.

+The "Law on Viticulture and Winemaking" in the Russian Federation entered into force on June 26, 2020; the document enshrines 80 basic concepts for the field of viticulture and winemaking, among them "wine", "fortified wine", "sparkling wine", "grape planting", etc. The bill also defines that products designated as "Russian wine" must be produced exclusively from grapes grown in the country.

 Geography and climate

 The climate of the North Caucasus region, where most of Russia's vineyards are located, is typical of a continental region.
 To counter the severe winters many vine growers will cover their vines over with soil to protect the vines from frost.
-In the area of Krasnodar there are anywhere from 193-233 frost free days during the growing seasons that allow the vines in the area to grow to full ripening.
+In the area of Krasnodar there are anywhere from 193 to 233 frost free days during the growing seasons that allow the vines in the area to grow to full ripening.